davidpinhas/freedom55/README.md

 ### ArgoCD
 ---
-The ArgoCD integration will allow you to retrieve application info, along with managing the ArgoCD server and its applications.
+The ArgoCD integration allows you to retrieve application information and manage the ArgoCD server and its applications.

 This integration requires the following keys:
 * `url` - ArgoCD endpoint, for example: https://argo.mydomain.com
 * `api_token` - The API token with the required permission for managing applications.
 For generating a token [ArgoCD Docs](https://argo-cd.readthedocs.io/en/latest/user-guide/commands/argocd_account_generate-token/).

-To modify ArgoCD application, you will need to provide a [JSON](https://www.json.org/json-en.html) file with a spec of your application.
+To modify an ArgoCD application, you will need to provide a [JSON](https://www.json.org/json-en.html) file with the desired application specifications.
 Here's an example of a simple JSON file application spec:
 ```json
 {